-4. Background Check
+3. Background Check: TBD

-A comprehensive background investigation (including references, work history, criminal, and driving records) is conducted on applicants to establish evidence of good moral character and a pattern of conduct acceptable to the Greenville Fire/Rescue Department.
+A comprehensive background investigation (including references, work history, criminal, and driving records) is conducted to establish evidence of good moral character and a pattern of conduct acceptable to the Greenville Fire/Rescue Department.
 A criminal conviction will not automatically eliminate you from the process.
-We consider the crime committed, when it occurred, your age at the time, and the relationship between the crime and your position as a Fire/Rescue Trainee.
-Police records never go away, so be totally straightforward on your application.
-A misstatement of fact or omission of requested information is grounds for automatic rejection before appointment or termination after employment.
+The City considers the nature and gravity of the offense or conduct, time that has passed since the offense or conduct and/or completion of the sentence, and nature of the job held or sought.
+A misstatement of fact or omission of the requested information is grounds for automatic rejection before appointment or termination after employment.